-Structural movemen nt
+Structural movement

 Repair category 1

 Notes There was no evidence of significant structural movement within the limitations of our inspection.

 Dampness, rot and infestation

 Repair category 2

-Notes Some isolated higher than average damp meter readings were recorded within the dining room apartment adjacent to the disused chimney flue along with the wall beside the rear door within the kitchen.
-Some staining was noted to the ceiling within the rear bedroom apartment.
-This area was dry when tested.
+Notes Some isolated higher than average damp meter readings were recorded within the lounge apartment at the chimney wall head area believed to be a result of defective roof coverings.
+Staining was also noted within the lounge ceiling, the ground floor bedroom ceiling, the larger attic bedroom ceiling and the side attic bedroom ceiling.
+These areas were dry when tested.
 The situation should be monitored to ensure no repairs are required.